nodejs/node/doc/api/worker.md

     described in the [HTML structured clone algorithm][], and an error will be thrown if the object cannot be cloned (e.g. because it contains `function`s).
+  * stdin {boolean} If this is set to `true`, then `worker.stdin` will provide a writable stream whose contents will appear as `process.stdin` inside the Worker.
+By default, no data is provided.
+  * stdout {boolean} If this is set to `true`, then `worker.stdout` will not automatically be piped through to `process.stdout` in the parent.
+  * stderr {boolean} If this is set to `true`, then `worker.stderr` will not automatically be piped through to `process.stderr` in the parent.

 ### Event: 'error'
 <!-- YAML